 This had a couple of implications.
 One is that the presence of subsidised offices in the suburbs undercut the commercial property market in the centre: private developers didn’t develop, because it was harder to make money doing it.

 It also had an impact on the type of jobs attracted to the region.
 Public sector agencies and space-hungry but relatively low-skill industries like call centres moved in; higher wage jobs like finance, tech or business services didn’t.
 As a result, “In Newcastle, there aren’t loads of people walking round in suits compared to Manchester or Leeds,” says Swinney.
-“And in Sunderland you struggle to find people in suit full stop: all the jobs are out if town.”
+“And in Sunderland you struggle to find people in suits full stop: all the jobs are out if town.”
 If the regional development agency had focused on making the city centres “an attractive place to do business,” he adds, “I think you’d see a slightly different economy.”

 To be fair, the city council is now focusing its efforts on reviving the city centre.
 It’s in the middle of a £45m investment to turn its 50-year old Civic Centre into modern, open-plan office space; once completed, it’ll provide space to rent to other employers, too, and this plus the maintenance savings should bring in £32m over 25 years.

 It’s also looking for ways to encourage families to move back to the city centre, says Ged Bell, the Labour councillor responsible for employment policies.
 It’s looking for ways to bring new industries, such as renewables, to what were once the Tyne shipyards, too.
 The city council clearly recognises that it needs to make more of that glorious centre than it did in the past – although whether austerity and the dead hand of national government will allow it remains to be seen.